edamame-course/2018-Tutorials/Intro_R_RStudio/R_tutorial.md

 * Appreciate why a scientist writes code and why R specifically
 * Become familiar with RStudio
 * Manage your workspace in an interactive R session
-* Use basic math functions in R, with calculator and fun() notation
 * Understand variables and how to assign to them
-* Understand errors, warnings, and messages
 * Be able to seek help via ? and Google
-* Be able to data into R
+* Be able to read data into R
 * Be able to examine the structure and content of a data frame.

 ## Required tools